thdoan/magnify/README.md

 ## Lens Style

-The lens style can be altered by overriding `.magnify > .magnify-lens`, e.g.:
+The lens style can be altered by overriding `.magnify > .magnify-lens`.
+Example:

 ```
 /* Shrink the lens to half size */